-Our directors receive an annual retainer of \$100,000 and are required to purchase shares of HEICO common stock equivalent to 55% of the annual retainer (\$55,000).
-We accrue 55% of each director's annual retainer and periodically purchase HEICO common stock on behalf of directors.
+Effective June 15, 2010, our directors receive an annual retainer of \$115,000 and are required to purchase shares of HEICO common stock equivalent to approximately 61% of the annual retainer (\$70,000).
+Prior to June 15, 2010, our directors received an annual retainer of \$100,000 and were required to purchase shares of HEICO common stock equivalent to 55% of the annual retainer (\$55,000).
+We accrue the portion of each director's annual retainer required to purchase shares of HEICO common stock and periodically purchase such shares on behalf of our directors.